-- Weight, wash, and dry the basil leaves perfectly.
+- Wash and dry the basil leaves perfectly.
 Remove any darkened leaves;

-- Put the pine nuts (lightly toasted to taste) into the blender with low blades;
+- Put the lightly-toasted pine nuts into the food processor;

 - Add a pinch of salt and the basil and pulse a few times;

-- Turn the blender to low and intermittently until a smooth and even consistency;
+- Pulse the food processor intermittently until a smooth, and even consistency is formed;

 How long can I store my homemade pesto for?

-Do not ask people from Liguria to replace pine-nuts, they would tell you that it is not genuine pesto, but theoretically, you may use cashews, almonds, nuts, or walnuts.
-The taste is very different, of course, but delicious, believe me.
+Do not ask people from Liguria to substitute pine nuts with other nuts.
+They will tell you that it is not authentic pesto even though, theoretically, you may use cashews, almonds, or walnuts.
+The taste is very different, of course, but they are also delicious.

 If you do not have time to make pesto yourself, or you can’t find good ingredients, you may buy it at the supermarket.
-Be careful, bright tempting green color does not always mean high-quality.
+Be careful, however; a bright green color does not always mean top quality.

-Make sure the basil is the first ingredient listed: it means high-quality product.
+Make sure basil is the first ingredient listed.

 What is pesto used for?

-In Italy, pesto is only or mainly used to season both fresh and dried pasta, or gnocchi.
+In Italy, pesto is used to season both fresh and dry pasta or gnocchi.
 Officially, it is not paired with anything else.
 Unofficially, it can be spread on toasted bread topped with oil and chopped tomato to make bruschetta, an appetizer with toasted bread and fresh tomatoes, or it may also season tomato and mozzarella sandwiches.
 It also goes well with steamed asparagus or hardboiled or fried eggs.

 Can I just put pesto on pasta?

-The true recipe of pasta with pesto wants other two ingredients: string beans, and potatoes.
+An authentic recipe for pasta with pesto calls for two other ingredients: string beans and potatoes.

 - Peel, wash, and dice two potatoes (2 medium potatoes for 4 servings);

-- Break off the ends of the string beans (60gr for 4 servings) and cut them into two three parts;
+- Break off the ends of the string beans (½ cup or 60g for 4 servings) and cut them up;

-- Cook the vegetables into salted boiling water;
+- Cook the vegetables in salted boiling water;

-- When the vegetables are tender, pour the pasta (80gr per person) and cook it according to the package directions;
+- When the vegetables are tender, cook the pasta (2/3 cup or 80g per person) according to the package instructions;

-- Drain and season with the pesto with a scoop of cooking water;
+- Drain and season the pasta and vegetables with the pesto with a scoop of pasta cooking liquid;

 - Serve very hot.
 Enjoy!